henrygerardmoore/henrygerardmoore/README.md

 ### About me
-- I like motion planning!
+- I like motion planning
-- I like controls!
+- I like controls and state estimation
-- I always want to learn more about C++ and software design to be a better roboticist!
+- I like learning more about C++ and software design to be a better roboticist